neatlife/php-h3/README.md

 # h3 Extension for PHP

-PHP binding for Uber's H3 spatial coordinate library write by c extension for php.
+PHP binding for Uber's H3 spatial coordinate library write by c extension for php7.

 ## Build from sources